cmd-stream/cmd-stream-go/README.md

 cmd-stream-go is a client-server library that implements the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern).
-It can be used as an alternative to RPC products.
+It can be used as an alternative to RPC products or as a tool for building RPC.

 # Why cmd-stream-go?
 It provides an extremely fast and flexible communication mechanism.